nehaljwani/team.exiv2.org/book/IMaEA.md

 2. tests/ are written in python the tests are run with the command `python3 runner.py`<br>
 tests/bugfixes/ has python scripts containing code and reference output<br>
-tests/bash\_tests has python scripts which will replace test/*.sh in Exiv2 v0.27.4 and v1.00
+tests/bash\_tests has python scripts which will replace test/*.sh in Exiv2 0.27-maintenance and main.

 ```bash
 541 rmills@rmillsmbp:~/gnu/github/exiv2/0.27-maintenance/tests $ python3 runner.py --help